ApryseSDK/pdftron-flutter/README.md

 7. Run `flutter emulators --launch apple_ios_simulator`
 8. Run `flutter run`

-#### Note
+## Widget or Plugin

+There are 2 different ways to use PDFTron Flutter API:
+* Present a document via a plugin.
+* Show a PDFTron document view via a Widget.

+You must choose either the widget or plugin, and use it for all APIs.
+Mixing widget and plugin APIs will not function correctly.

+For iOS, whether you choose widget or plugin is personal preference.

+For Android, the plugin version is strongly recommended.
 The widget version (`DocumentView`) contains existing issues such as menu popups not opening, see issue: https://github.com/flutter/flutter/issues/58273

 ## Usage